-Christopher Tortora, M.D. – Director
+Christopher Tortora, M.D. – Vice President, Treasurer

 Chris Tortora, MD, is the Medical Director and primary surgeon at the Hawaiian Eye Center.
 Dr. Tortora is an expert in “no stitch,” or “small incision” phacoemulsification cataract surgery.
 He has performed well over 10,000 cataract procedures and has been asked to lecture internationally about his surgical techniques.
 Surgeons from the United States and abroad have also traveled to our surgery center to observe Dr. Tortora’s surgical techniques.

 Dr. Tortora attended Columbia University and went on to receive his medical degree and ophthalmology residency training at the Albert Einstein College of Medicine in New York.
 He subsequently completed subspecialty fellowship training in the medical and surgical treatment of glaucoma at Harvard University’s Massachusetts Eye and Ear Infirmary.